 Research and clinical experience suggest that many people living with DID have experienced intensely stressful emotional and/or physical events known as trauma.
 People who experience trauma sometimes cope with the stress by mentally dissociating (intentionally or unintentionally pretending to be in another place, time, body, etc.) while the trauma is occurring.
 This can lead to forgetting parts of events or entire events (dissociative amnesia).
 Although DID is a rare psychological disorder, many people experience symptoms of dissociation and memory loss or confusion without meeting the criteria for DID.

 You point to confusion or lack of clarity and chronological order during 2003-2005.
 What types of experiences did you have during that time?
 If you experienced any trauma, how have you coped with it?
 Are there certain situations when you are more likely to talk to yourself as "you"?
 Aside from what you wrote, what else leads you to question whether you might be experiencing DID?
 For instance, have others told you that you switch into different personality states?

 How would you feel about speaking with a mental health professional about your concerns?
 Your provider will likely want to know if you have any history of trauma.
 Also, s/he should try to rule out any organic brain processes or brain injury, which may sometimes explain the symptoms that you describe.
-If you're a Columbia University student, you can stop by or call Counseling and Psychological Services (CPS) at x4-2878 to make an appointment.
+If you're a Columbia University student, you can stop by or call Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment.
 If you aren't a Columbia student, your school health system or health insurance company should be able to point you in the direction of a mental health professional.
 If you do not have health insurance, you may want to look into community mental health centers.
 Also, health care providers can be good referral sources.